 Once a subtask is completed, you can check the box beside it.

-You can see the number of completed subtasks and the total number of remaining subtasks in your PROGRESS column of the task list.
+You’ll see the number of completed subtasks and the total number of remaining subtasks in the SUBTASKS column of the task list.

 Adding Files to Tasks

-- To attach files from your desktop, click ATTACH DOCUMENTS, select From My Computer, then locate the file(s) you want to upload.
+- To attach files from your desktop, click ATTACH DOCUMENTS, select From My Computer, then locate the files you want to upload.
 You can upload PDFs, Word files, Excel files, or images.
-See Uploading Documents for more details.
+For more details, go here.
 The files attached to tasks are saved to the selected folder under the Docs tab in the Private subtab.

 Creating Recurring Tasks

-Recurring tasks are ones you perform regularly at intervals: For example, making a phone call to a client once a week, checking the mail every three days, preparing tax forms for certain clients annually.
+Recurring tasks are ones that you regularly perform: For example, making a phone call to a client once a week, checking the mail every three days, preparing certain tax forms annually.